line/armeria/site/src/sphinx/server-thrift.rst

 Serialization formats
 ---------------------

-`THttpService`_ supports four Thrift serialization formats: TBINARY, TCOMPACT, TJSON and TTEXT.
+:api:`THttpService` supports four Thrift serialization formats: TBINARY, TCOMPACT, TJSON and TTEXT.
 It chooses the serialization format based on the value of the ``content-type`` HTTP header.

 +--------------------------------------------------+----------------------------------------+
 | Header value                                     | Serialization format                   |